Estimated Reading Time: 4 minutes.

 Busy, loud, curious.

 My childhood was the best.
 And I’m still busy, loud and curious.
 I wouldn’t change that about myself, even though sometimes I am told that I’m far too loud.
 (I tell those who love me to deal with it.)
 And I certainly wouldn’t change that about my son.
 Motherhood, to be, is full of loudness, and laughter, and busyness.

-And I love it.
+Studies prove that the happiest people stay busy but don’t feel rushed.
 My busyness and curiosity as a child allowed me to mentally and physically grow into who I am today.
 My parents encouraged it.
 And I’m allowing my son to do the same.
 I don’t find his busyness a hassle, I think of it as a bonus.
 His personality and zest for life is incredible.
 It reminds me of my younger days.
 It’s kind of cool to relive them.

 Yes, My Preschooler Needs To Work On Listening